Documentation

 Flocking behavior prevents stacking.
 Units push away from nearby allies while moving toward enemies.
 Tune with GAME_CONFIG.separationRadius and separationStrength.

 Combat uses discrete attacks via combat.ts.
-Units create attack effects when in range; processEffects() ticks them and returns CombatEvents with position data.
-Events flow through handleCombatEvents() to combat log, visuals, and sounds.
+Units create attack effects when in range; tickEffects() processes them and returns CombatEvents with position data.
+Events flow to combat log and visuals.

 Units drift perpendicular to their target while attacking, creating organic movement.
 Toggle with GAME_CONFIG.driftEnabled, tune with driftSpeed and driftFrequency.